vasilevlaicu/deca-weather/README.md

 ### Task 1:

-- [ ] Create a local application that can be run & parse args.
+- [✔️] Create a local application that can be run & parse args.
-- [ ] Get the daily weather forecast for 10 favourite Belgian cities (hardcoded geocode?).
+- [✔️] Get the daily weather forecast for 10 favourite Belgian cities (hardcoded geocode).
-- [ ] Print their forecast in the terminal.
+- [✔️] Print their forecast in the terminal.

 ### Option<Task 2>: